Mizzou-CBMI/COSMOS2/README.rst

 2.0.1
 ++++++
-Some pretty big changes here, incurred during a hackathon at Invitae where a lot of feedback was received.
+Some pretty big changes here, incurred during a hackathon at Invitae where a lot of feedback and contributions were received.
 Primarily, the api was simplified and made more intuitive.
 A new COSMOS primitive was created called a Dependency, which we have found extremely useful for generalizing subworkflow recipes.
 This API is now considered to be much more stable.